 meet pinole chia oatmeal

 My grandmother added pinole to her slow-cooked oatmeal, called avena, to give it an extra boost!
 Her recipe inspired our Pinole Chia Oatmeal.
-Packed with 10 grams fiber, loaded with plant protein and 2500+ omega-3’s, it’s the ultimate breakfast upgrade!
+Packed with 10 grams fiber, loaded with plant protein, vitamins, and 2500+ omega-3’s, it’s the ultimate breakfast upgrade!

 We use nutrient-rich ground heirloom corn, harvested from Mexico’s independent, sustainable farms.
 Oats, chia seeds, and other powerhouse ingredients are then added to provide a high-quality breakfast or pre/post-workout meal.